openvinotoolkit/model_server/docs/python_support/python_support.md

 TODO: Here we could provide make target with requirements location as a parameter.

-### Building Model Server From Source
+### Building OpenVINO Model Server from Source
-In above section you use public Docker image.
-In case you want to build it from source do the following:
+In the section above, we use the `openvino/model_server:latest` image from Docker Hub.
+In case you want to build the image from source, follow the steps below:

 ```bash
 git clone https://github.com/openvinotoolkit/model_server.git